MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L01/Lab01_Design_Solution.md

 > alt="process data to review" />

 4. Go to the Variants by frequency chart and select the second bar.
-    This is the frequencies for the approved draw path.
+    This is the frequency for the approved draw path.

 > <img src="../L01/media/image11.png" style="width:4.75935in;height:3.50951in"
 > alt="review frequencies" />